Skip to content

 AI Search Optimization Is Layered

-Businesses preparing for AI-mediated discovery face three distinct problems, each addressed by a different approach:
+Businesses preparing for AI-mediated discovery face three distinct problems, each addressed by a different approach through a different path:

 • Selection eligibility — Is this business a valid match for this intent?
 (Deeprank)

-• Generative influence — How is this business represented in generative AI outputs?
-(GEO)
+• Retrieval-path influence — Is this business cited in live AI searches?
+(AEO)

 These are not competing approaches.
 They address different layers of the same stack.
-Each depends on the layers beneath it.
+AEO and GEO are parallel influence paths operating through different channels — not sequential steps.
+Both depend on the selection layer beneath them.

 What AEO Does